 View from West Dyke Trail in Richmond BC

-10. At about the two kilometer mark, you would reach
+10. At about the two kilometer mark, we

 Blundell Road trail access point.
 Washrooms are available at this

 Blundell Road Washrooms on West Dyke Trail in Richmond BC Canada

 11. Meanwhile, on the right side, we spotted another

 heron.
 Beyond the heron, standing in the ocean, is a strange structure